masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 It's a shorter syntax for writing function expression.
 It's also short syntax of anonymous function:

 // Example 1
-# Anonymous Function
+Anonymous Function
 function () {
   return 'something';
 }

 same as,

-# Arrow Function
+Arrow Function
 () => {
   return 'something'
 }

 // Example 2
-# Anonymous Function Expression assigned to a variable
-const m = function () {return 'something'};
+Anonymous Function Expression assigned to a variable const m = function () {return 'something'};

 same as,

-# Arrow Function Expression assigned to a variable
-const m = () => { return 'something' };
+Arrow Function Expression assigned to a variable const m = () => { return 'something' };

 // Example 3
-# Anonymous Function Expression with parameter
-const m = function (param1, param2) {return param1 + param2};
+Anonymous Function Expression with parameter const m = function (param1, param2) {return param1 + param2};

 same as,

-# Arrow Function Expression with parameter
-const m = (param1, param2) => { return param1 + param2 };
+Arrow Function Expression with parameter const m = (param1, param2) => { return param1 + param2 };

-// If Arrow function has single statement and return a value, it can be written as belows const m = (param1, param2) => param1 + param2; // Omitted curly brackets {} and 'return' keyword
+// If Arrow function has single statement and return a value, it can be written as belows const m = (param1, param2) => param1 + param2;
+NOTE: Omitted curly brackets {} and 'return' keyword

-// If Arrow function has single parameter and single statement, it can be written as belows const m = param1 => 'something' + param1; // Omitted curly brackets {}, 'return' keyword and parenthesis ()
+// If Arrow function has single parameter and single statement, it can be written as belows const m = param1 => 'something' + param1;
+NOTE: Omitted curly brackets {}, 'return' keyword and parenthesis ()

-// If Arrow function use 'return' keyword, must use 'curly brackets {}'
-# Either a single statement
-const m = param1 => { return 'something' + param1 };
+// If Arrow function use 'return' keyword, must use 'curly brackets {}' Either a single statement const m = param1 => { return 'something' + param1 };

-or multiple statement
+multiple statement
-# const m = param1 => {
+const m = param1 => {
   // do something
   return 'something' + param1
 };